Neurodiversity Affirming: Embracing the Differences and Applying It Into Practice

 Embracing the Differences

-Neurodiversity Affirming can look like:
+Being neurodiversity affirming can look like:

-Understanding that communication varies with each individual and does not have to be the neurotypical way of making eye contact, “looking” like they are listening, or using spoken language.
+Understanding that communication varies with each individual and does not have to be the neurotypical way of making eye contact, “looking” like they are listening, or using spoken language

 Take Home Points

-The term Neurodivergent is inclusive of people who were once considered outside of the "norm" allowing for the elimination of ableism and the inclusion of individuals with unique brains.
-Neurodiversity Affirming Approaches eliminate ideas once considered practical, it empowers neurodivergent individuals by introducing less harmful terms, presuming competence and restoring bodily autonomy.
-Implementing this practice in school, home and other social settings will provide the necessary tools for a neurodivergent person to better understand how to manage their challenges and how to embrace themselves fully.
+The term Neurodivergent is inclusive of people who were once considered outside of the "norm," allowing for the elimination of ableism and the inclusion of individuals with unique brains.
+Neurodiversity affirming approaches eliminate ideas once considered practical; they empower neurodivergent individuals by introducing less harmful terms, presuming competence, and restoring bodily autonomy.

 References